Austria–Russia relations: Austrian and Russian Empires

 The Revolutions of 1848 shook the Habsburg lands, and the Hungarian lands declared their independence.
-Russia intervened by invading Hungary to suppress the revolutions and restore the Habsburg sovereignty.
+Russia intervened by invading Hungary to suppress the revolutions and restore Habsburg sovereignty.

 During the Crimean War Austria maintained a policy of hostile neutrality towards Russia, and, while not going to war, was supportive of the Anglo-French coalition.
 This stance deeply angered Nicholas I of Russia and was a serious strain to Russo-Austrian relations thereafter.
 Although it was Russia that was punished by the Treaty of Paris, in the long run it was Austria that lost the most from the Crimean War despite having barely taken part in it.
 Having abandoned its alliance with Russia, Austria was diplomatically isolated following the war.
 Russia subsequently stood aside as Austria was evicted from the Italian and German states.
 That Russian neutrality towards its former ally clearly contributed to Austrian defeat in the 1866 Austro-Prussian War and its loss of influence in most German-speaking lands.
 The Habsburgs therefore gave in to Hungarian demands for autonomy and refounded their state as the Austro-Hungarian Empire.

 France, after the Franco-Prussian War and the loss of Alsace-Lorraine, was fervently hostile to Germany, and made an alliance with Russia.
-The great Slavic empire competed with the newly renamed Austro-Hungarian Empire for an increased role in the Balkans at the expense of the Ottoman Empire, and the foundations were in place for creating the diplomatic alliances that would lead to World War I.
+The great Slavic empire competed with the newly renamed Austria-Hungary for an increased role in the Balkans at the expense of the Ottoman Empire, and the foundations were in place for creating the diplomatic alliances that would lead to World War I.